 Where: 8-10 Neal's Yard, Covent Garden, WC2H 9DP

 If you thought upstairs was impressive, then you need to head below street level to check out the cellars (not as Fred West as it sounds).
-Once the wine cellars of Prince of Wale, you enter the wine bar at 116 through a pair of impressive iron gates that served as the original cellar doors.
+Once the wine cellars of Prince of Wales, you enter the wine bar at 116 through a pair of impressive iron gates that served as the original cellar doors.
 With vaulted ceilings and exposed brickwork, the space is filled with character.
 And despite being a wine bar, they also have ales and a dedicated gin menu, so something for everyone.

 Where: 116 Pall Mall, Westminster, London, SW1Y 5ED, United Kingdom